PharaohTools/ptvirtualize/README.md

 ## About:

 Virtual Machine and Development Environment management.
-Native PHP and complete integration with Pharoah Tools for provisioning.
+Native PHP and complete integration with Pharaoh Tools for provisioning.
 Automating, versioning, standardising and managing the setup, teardown and provisioning of virtualised development environments for your projects.